anhtudo1209/Code-Battle-Arena/backend/exercises/014-sum-of-n-odd-numbers/problem.md

 # Sum of N Odd Numbers

-Input an integer N. Use a loop to calculate the sum of the first N odd numbers.
+Input an integer N. Calculate the sum of the first N odd numbers.

 ## Input
 An integer N

 ## Output
-Use a loop to calculate the sum of the first N odd numbers.
+The sum of the first N odd numbers.

 ## Sample Input
 4